IshraqBhuiyan/ImagAscii/README.md

   - December 30th - some very rudimentary, conceptual pseudocode that's not even really psuedocode.
 Just highlighing essential        tasks necessary to be accomplished
   - January 5th - Got working essential grayscale algorithm for turning colorimages into grayscale
   - January 6th - Started working on a divide picture and get average of each "block" in image algorithms
-  - January 7th - Determined detailed structure, workings, composition and orders of program and algorithms and outlined in README
+  - January 7th - Determined detailed structure, workings, composition and orders of program and algorithms and outlined in README.
+Continued to try figuring out how to get block average conversion algorithm to work, which isn't yet..